-Our proprietary scoring system is based on a completely objective assessment of a Manager’s responses to our due diligence questionnaire.
-The Manager’s responses combine to produce seven Impact Scores.
-The seven impacts we assess are Portfolio Strategy, Financial Security, Exit Strategy, Liquidity, HMRC Clearance, Regulatory Status and Manager Operations & Experience, each scored from zero to eight.
+Our proprietary scoring system is based on a completely objective assessment of public data and the Managers’ responses to our due diligence questionnaire every quarter.
+All data are converted into numbers, which are then combined to produce scores across eight aspects.
+The eight aspects we assess are Track Record, Portfolio Strategy, Financial Security, Exit Strategy, Liquidity, HMRC Clearance, Regulatory Status and Manager Operations & Experience, each scored from zero to eight.

 For instance, in the example below the investment has a high score for both liquidity and exit strategy.
 In determining the investment’s suitability this particular one may not be appropriate if access to funds may be required in the foreseeable future.

 The exit strategy for an investment determines when that exit should take place, how long the process is expected to take and any factors that it is reliant on.
 SEIS funds will have a higher Exit Strategy score than EIS funds, because the investee companies will be younger (and so typically further from an exit event).
-A higher score can also denote that the Manager has less of a track record of facilitating exits for investors within that particular EIS or SEIS fund, outside of that fund or even more broadly outside of the tax-advantaged market (although this does not consider the personal track records of any of the Manager’s principals or investment team).
-Please note that BR offers and VCTs are not scored for Exit Strategy because it is expected that investors will remain invested until they (or the administrators of their estate/beneficiaries) request a withdrawal, and so the Liquidity score should be considered instead.
+A higher score can also denote that the manager has less of a track record of facilitating exits for investors within that particular EIS or SEIS fund, outside of that fund or even more broadly outside of the tax-advantaged market (although this does not consider the personal track records of any of the Manager’s principals or investment team).
+Please note that AIM BR, unlisted BR and VCTs are not scored for Exit Strategy because it is expected that investors will remain invested until they (or the administrators of their estate/beneficiaries) request a withdrawal, and so the Liquidity score should be considered instead.